Mali Empire

 Following the death of Sundiata Keita, in c.
-1255, the kings of Mali were referred to by the title mansa.
-In 1285 Sakura, a former slave of the imperial family who had risen to the rank of general, carried out a military coup.
+1255, the kings or emperors of Mali were referred to by the title mansa.
+In 1285, Sakura, a former slave of the imperial family who had risen to the rank of general, carried out a military coup.
 After his death, the lineage of the Keita dynasty was restored with the accession of Mansa Gao (c.
 1300–1305).
 Mansa Musa took the throne in c.
 1312.
 He made a famous pilgrimage to Mecca from 1324 to 1326, where his generous gifts and his expenditure of gold caused significant inflation in Egypt.
 Maghan I succeeded him as mansa c.
 1337, but was deposed by his uncle Suleyman in 1341.
 It was during Suleyman's 19-year reign that Ibn Battuta visited Mali.
 Suleyman's death marked the end of Mali's Golden Age and the beginning of a slow decline.

 The Tarikh al-Sudan records that Mali was still a sizeable state in the 15th century.
 At that time, the Venetian explorer Alvise Cadamosto and Portuguese traders confirmed that the peoples who settled within Gambia River were still subject to the mansa of Mali.
 Upon Leo Africanus's visit at the beginning of the 16th century, his descriptions of the territorial domains of Mali showed that it was still a kingdom of considerable size.
 However, from 1507 onwards neighboring states such as Diarra, Great Fulo, Yatenga, and the Songhai Empire chipped away at Mali's borders.
-In 1542, the Songhai invaded the capital but were unsuccessful in conquering the empire.
+In 1544/45, the Songhai invaded the capital but were unsuccessful in conquering the empire.
 Mali made a brief comeback in the late 16th century and was poised to take advantage of Songhai's collapse after the 1593 Moroccan invasion, but a disastrous defeat outside Djenne in 1599 ended those hopes.
 After that, the empire rapidly disintegrated, being replaced by independent chiefdoms.
 The Keitas retreated to the town of Kangaba, where they became provincial chiefs.